 This most recent self-assessment work also identified the overall adequacy of the size, composition and functioning of the Board of Directors and its committees.
-The suggestions made included possible improvements and matters to think about regarding the number of executive directors sitting on the Board, the conduct and management of Board committee meetings, matters to be discussed more frequently or in greater depth at Board meetings, and the format and management of the documentation provided in support of agenda items.
+The suggestions made included possible improvements and matters to think about regarding the Board ratio of independent and executive directors, matters to be discussed more frequently or in greater depth at Board meetings, the frequency of meetings attended solely by the Independent Directors, and the timing with which documentation is provided in support of matters to be discussed at Board and committee meetings.